alexandrewolff/investorDao/README.md

 createProposal(address[] memory path, uint256 amountIn)
 ```

 Enables to create a proposal.
 Requires to be an investor.
-Emits a "ProposalCreated" event.
+Path is an array of the addressess of the tokens to swap, according to the Uniswap format (see [Uniswap V2 documentation](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/router-02#swapexacttokensfortokens)) Emits a "ProposalCreated" event.

 ```
 voteProposal(uint256 id, Vote answer)